 Key Features

-- Advanced cart recovery automation.
-Multi-step abandoned cart sequences with customizable timing and discount triggers.
+• Advanced cart recovery automation.
+Multi-step abandoned cart workflows with customizable timing and incentive triggers;

 Pros and Cons